dlukes/jupyteradmin/README.rst

 (In case of issues, verify if the program paths above are correct using :command:`which <program_name>` or check :file:`sudo.py` for additional commands which are run with ``sudo`` and therefore need to be enabled in this way.)

+The app is backed by a SQLite3 database, which can be initialized by running :command:`flask initdb` (with the ``FLASK_APP`` environment variable correctly set) in the application root.
+Remember to allow the jupyteradmin user to write to it (e.g. with :command:`chown jupyterhub:nogroup admin.db`).